benjipeng/books/content/_index.md

 ---
-title: Introduction
+title: CrypticPapyrus Welcome
 type: docs
 ---
-# Benji's Simple Bookshelf
+# CrypticPapyrus @ RenoCrypt

 </br>

 {{< hint info >}}
-Computer programming is the process of designing and writing computer programs.
+CrypticPapyrus _attempts_ to unveil _the mystic art of computer programming_, transforming the complex process of designing and scripting into a decipherable narrative.
+RenoCrypt aims to illuminate the path for both fledgling coders and seasoned developers, providing a fresh understanding and deeper perspective into the _evolving_ world of engineering.
 {{</hint>}}

 {{< columns >}}